Zenika/skillZ/README.md

 # SkillZ
-A progressive web app to store your skills and desires
+A progressive web app to store your proficiency and desire to learn different skills.

 ## Quick start